ValdemarGr/mezel/README.md

 And that's it.
 Start your editor and select `Mezel` as your BSP server.

 #### Why not just run mezel though the bazel java distribution?
-Running Mezel though Bazel has been causing issues with broken stdin/stdout streams.
+Running Mezel though Bazel has been causing issues with broken stdin/stdout streams (on a nix-emulated FHS system).
 To alleviate this issue, the Mezel binary is prepared by a Bazel rule and then run as a separate process.

 ### External dependencies